marius-george/Father-and-baby/README.md

 ## Credits

-- https://startbootstrap.com/snippets/thumbnail-gallery - For providing the code for the gallery.
+- https://www.shutterstock.com - For providing the images for the carousel.
-- https://www.pexels.com - For providing the pictures of the website.
+- https://www.annabelkarmel.com - For providing the pictures of the recipes.
-- https://www.designevo.com - Helped me with the logo of the team.
+- https://www.freelogocreator.com - Helped me with the logo of the team.

 ### Content

 -   Partial content was written by the developer.
+-   Recipes content is from (https://www.annabelkarmel.com) website.

 ### Media

--   All Images were downloaded from https://www.shutterstock.com , https://www.annabelkarmel.com websites.
+-   All Images were downloaded from https://www.shutterstock.com and https://www.annabelkarmel.com websites.

--